wyatt8740/IBM3161-font/README.md

 This is a very basic repository for my IBM 3161 ASCII terminal font.

 I used GNU Unifont as a base because it looks somewhat similar and covers a lot of Unicode above the basic ASCII set my IBM terminal supports.
+Additionally, its sources contained some useful tools for automatically performing transformations on fonts.

 ![Screenshot of the ASCII set on my terminal](http://i.imgur.com/f2eG8H8.png)